jared-bloomer/YAAM/README.rst

 -----------------

 YAAM is written in node.js using the Express Framework and the EJS templating system.
 Configuration files are stored in the `src/config` directory.

+YAAM is protected under the ICU License.
+Please see the `LICENSE <LICENSE>`_ file for detailed information.